DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 This mod adds items and equipment from Risk of Rain and Risk of Rain Returns.

+I highly recommend installing AI Blacklist (https://thunderstore.io/package/Moffein/AI_Blacklist/) to prevent Scavengers from getting Jar of Souls as an equipment.

 **Looking for a modeler!
 Contact us on the Github page if interested.**

 | Icon | Item | Desc |